In the fit systems enterprise, systems get things done. In the next seven chapters, we dive into the enterprise’s operating systems and meta systems.

 Immersion and Ideation

 This first step is the most common failure point in an underperforming product discovery system.
 Too many companies seeking a value breakthrough underinvest in this step.
 Immerse!
 Live in the market, with the customer, with the problem.
+In my startup, we lived inside an auto dealership for eighteen months.
 The feedback loops are all around you.
 Get comfortable with ambiguity.
 Connect deeply and empathically with the humans occupying “target customer personas”.
 What jobs are they seeking to accomplish?
 What barriers stand in the way?
 How big a difference would it make to people and companies if the job to be done was made massively easier, or if it became fully automated?

 - Customer hypothesis — customer segmentation scheme, personas, jobs to be done, pain points for each persona, value of solving the pain